 Direct Express® Debit MasterCard® is a prepaid debit card offered to federal benefit recipients who wish to receive their benefits electronically.
 The debit card offers the convenience and security of using electronic transactions to spend and access money rather than using cash for purchases.
 Recipients do not need to have a bank account to sign up for the card.
 The Direct Express® Debit MasterCard® is available only to individual federal benefit recipients.
 For more information, see Direct Express® Debit MasterCard®.

-Fedwire is an electronic transfer system developed and maintained by the Federal Reserve that allows an agency to make payments with a same-day settlement.
+Fedwire is an electronic transfer system developed and maintained by the Federal Reserve that allows a federal entity to make payments with a same-day settlement.
 This payment mechanism is intended for high-dollar, low-volume payments that must be paid the same day the payment is requested.

-Agencies in need of same-day settlement should consider Same Day ACH as a lower cost alternative for the government than Fedwire.
-Same Day ACH provides Treasury-disbursed agencies with an option for any type of payment where same-day settlement benefits the agency and the government as a whole.
+Federal entities in need of same-day settlement should consider Same Day ACH as a lower cost alternative for the government than Fedwire.
+Same Day ACH provides Treasury-disbursed federal entities with an option for any type of payment where same-day settlement benefits the federal entity and the government as a whole.
 This includes making timely payments to avoid Prompt Payment interest penalties and to take advantage of discounts offered by vendors for paying early.
 However, a Same Day ACH payment cannot exceed $100,000.
-Agencies in need of same-day settlement for payments over $100,000 would need to use Fedwire.
+Federal entities in need of same-day settlement for payments over $100,000 would need to use Fedwire.

 30115.10e—International Treasury Service (ITS.gov)

-ITS.gov enables federal agencies to issue U.S. dollar and foreign currency payments electronically using the ACH network, Fedwire, and the Society for Worldwide Interbank Financial Telecommunication (SWIFT) to nearly 200 foreign countries.
-Additionally, ITS.gov enables agencies to issue international U.S. dollar wire transfer payments without a corresponding U.S. financial institution.
-Agencies should use ITS.gov to make foreign benefit, payroll, vendor, and miscellaneous payments electronically.
+ITS.gov enables federal entities to issue U.S. dollar and foreign currency payments electronically using the ACH network, Fedwire, and the Society for Worldwide Interbank Financial Telecommunication (SWIFT) to nearly 200 foreign countries.
+Additionally, ITS.gov enables federal entities to issue international U.S. dollar wire transfer payments without a corresponding U.S. financial institution.
+Federal entities should use ITS.gov to make foreign benefit, payroll, vendor, and miscellaneous payments electronically.
 For more information, see ITS.gov.

 30115.10f—Stored-Value Cards (SVCs)